Rahul7171/litmus/mkdocs/docs/experiments/concepts/awsIamIntegration.md

 ## Configure the Experiment CR.

-Since we have already configured the IAM for the experiment service account we don’t need to create secret and mount it with experiment CR which is enabled by default.
+Since we have already configured the IAM for the experiment service account we don’t need to create a secret and mount it with experiment CR which is enabled by default.
 To remove the secret mount we have to remove the following lines from experiment YAML.

 ```yaml
 secrets: